-A recording of an audio tape circulated online of Zheng Huang’s former husband discussing with his parents what to do with the soon-to-be-born boy and girl.
+A recording of an audio tape circulated online of Zheng’s former husband discussing with his parents what to do with the soon-to-be-born boy and girl.
 Revelations from Zheng’s private life saw Prada’s stock price drop 5% before rebounding, as Chinese social media debated the legal and ethical implications of having children by surrogates overseas.

 Surrogacy is not permitted in China, despite an injunction having not been written into law.
 India and Thailand banned the practice in 2015 which effectively left certain states in the U.S. an option for Chinese people willing to pay another individual to carry their child.

 Zheng Shuang responded to the revelations with a Weibo post in which she said, “This is a very sad and private matter for me which I did not want revealed in public…I have not violated the rules in China, and have respected the law abroad.”

 What are people saying online?

 Many people mocked the actress for the tone of her apology, paraphrased as “I have not broken the law in the US, or in China.
 But these revelations have infringed on my privacy, so I’m the victim.”
 Considerable support was given to the belief that she should leave entertainment, as her actions were viewed with widespread disapproval.
 “Such disregard for human life!” was one popular comment.
 Others addressed her business interests.
 “I suspect hype.
 Prada’s share price is already back up again, so influencers are not that influential after all.”
 Others wondered if anyone outside China was watching, as countless Chinese internet users remained glued to their devices.